CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 > **Note**: The following tasks should be executed in the command prompt.

-1. Open a new command prompt as Administrator in your jump VM and login to azure with the below command.
+1. Open a new command prompt as Administrator in your jump VM and log in to Azure with the below command.

     ```bash
     az login -u <inject key="AzureAdUserEmail"></inject> -p <inject key="AzureAdUserPassword"></inject>
     ```

-    > **Note:** If you face any error while running the 'az' command, then run the below command to install the azure cli and close the command prompt.
-Re-perform the step-1 in a new command prompt as Administrator.
+    > **Note:** If you face any error while running the 'az' command, then run the below command to install the Azure CLI and close the command prompt.
+Re-perform step 1 in a new command prompt as Administrator.

     ```bash
     choco install azure-cli